Numie/ReactiveRecord/readme.md

 ```
 This produces:
 ```
-"SELECT *
+SELECT *
 FROM people
-INNER JOIN houses ON people.house_id = houses.id"
+INNER JOIN houses ON people.house_id = houses.id
 ```
-You may also use a through association, which will produce multiple `JOINS` clauses:
+You may also use a through association, which will produce multiple `JOIN` clauses:
 ```
 Person.joins(:region)
 ```